datopia/pixyll/_drafts/hitchhiker.md

 In Figure 2 you can see a fractal combination of a B+ tree and append logs.
 The append-logs are put in an overlay over the B+ tree structure.
 To enforce the logarithmic scaling of the B+ tree we commit to fixed-length append-logs.
-Whenever a log gets too big, we flush it down one level to the next tier's append-logs.
-Eventually, when an element arrives at a leaf-node, we insert it into the data node   We can view this process of successive proomotions as a means approaching the structure of the underlying B+ tree.
+Whenever a log gets too big, we flush it completely down one level to the next tier's append-logs.
+Eventually, when an element arrives at a leaf-node, we insert it into the data node.
+We can view this process of successive promotions as a means approaching the structure of the underlying B+ tree.

 [David has summarized the benefits of](https://github.com/datacrypt-project/Hitchhiker-tree/blob/master/doc/Hitchhiker.adoc)